cristopherb19/ad-deploy-and-config/README.md

 - Click "Check Names" to confirm you found the correct object name, click "Ok", then click "Apply"
 <img src="https://imgur.com/Wee3unM.png" alt="add jane to domain admins"/>

-- Close or logout of the DC-1 VM connection
+- Logout of the DC-1 VM connection
 - Log back into DC-1 VM as "Jane Doe" (mydomain.com\jane_admin)
 <img src="https://imgur.com/a8oEnUi.png" alt="add jane to domain admins"/>
 - From now on user "jane_admin" will be used as the admin account